innomadic/innomadic.github.io/_pages/about.md

 My name is Nick.
 I am a family man and a semi-nomadic software engineer and instructor

+I've worked with a variety of software projects and clients, including athletics, aeronautics, government, real estate, and once, a housekeeping business.
+I've done full-stack development, developed thin and fat clients, and conducted market research.

+I am currently enjoying teaching new software engineers at a university level.

 # Experience

 * Software Engineering